abhiramsrini/lecroy_app/README.md

 3) Optional: enable **Dry run** to simulate without hardware.
 4) Click **Connect**; status updates in the footer of the connection box.
 5) Enter a SCPI/command and click **Send** to write to the scope and read back the response.
+6) Enter a scope-side setup path and click **Load** to recall that setup on the instrument (no upload support).
-6) Activity log shows all events with timestamps.
+7) Activity log shows all events with timestamps.

 ## Customizing